o2r-project/o2r-bagtainers/INDEX.md

 ## 0006

-This bag extends `0004`.
+This bag extends `0005`.

 **TODO**:  Regarding the process, it validates the input bag using `bagit-python`.

-With respect to content, it contains a GitHub repsotiry containing an R package.
+With respect to content, it contains a GitHub repository containing an R package.
 The repo is updated, on execution, the contained local package is installed, and the README document, which is R-markdown (`.Rmd`), contained in that repository is knitted.

 * `Bagtainer.R` and `Bagtainer.yml` are based on `0003`.
 The changes are...
-  * pre-command added to update the contained repo
+  * `precommand` added to update the contained repo
-  * pre-command added to set the time zone (instead of putting it explicitly in the `docker run` command in the `.travis.yml`)
+  * `precommand` added to set the time zone (instead of putting it explicitly in the `docker run` command in the `.travis.yml`)
 *